 I believe it is innate but of course my environment an experiences have helped to shape it quite naturally.
-When I recognized the potential myself, I began to develop it on purpose.
+When I recognized the potential that I had, I began to develop it on purpose.

 My standard for evaluating my own creative work and the works of others is deeply personal.
 In both cases I am most interested in how this body of work impacts me and stirs emotion in me.
 If the intended emotion was created, then I say bravo and well done.
 After this I have to step back and consider the commercial appeal, that is, given current trends and culture will the masses feel the way I feel?

 I suppose money could never truly reward creativity simply because it is always unique and one of a kind.
 No two voices are exactly alike; no two paintings are exactly alike etc., etc. Whether it is appreciated or not, its uniqueness would make it invaluable I suppose.
 But money helps, because creativity can be quite expensive.

 Do you think your own perception and evaluation of your creative endeavors are influenced by the views of other people?
 What role do you think the culture that you live in plays in your creative efforts?

 My perception and evaluation isn't influenced by the views of other people.
 Well… maybe slightly, and at times.
 Music is continuously evolving (or devolving depending on where you sit).
 The market rarely accepts music submitted that doesn't somehow conform to the trending pattern.
 And so with this in mind I have to be smart as an artiste and somehow meet the expectations while staying true to myself, as one of the main goals remain...
 I want to be heard by as many as possible.